-Before you continue running, make sure your doctor clears you for sports with your deformity.
+Before you continue running, make sure your doctor clears you for sports by considering your deformity.

 Patients with inverted chests usually shy away from participating in sports activities in comparison to their peers.

 Eighteen out of 21 concave chest sufferers performed aerobic activity 30 – 120 minutes a day on average, three times a week.

 However, even with intense aerobic exercise, their maximal oxygen consumption was considerably lower than sedentary people.